 On July 27, 2017, the Financial Conduct Authority of the United Kingdom ("FCA"), which regulates the London Interbank Offered Rate ("LIBOR"), announced that it will no longer persuade or require banks to submit rates for the calculation of LIBOR after 2021.
 Given LIBOR's extensive use across financial markets, the transition away from LIBOR presents various risks and challenges to financial markets and institutions, including to the Company.
 The Company's commercial and consumer businesses issue, trade and hold various products that are currently indexed to LIBOR.
-As of June 30, 2020, the Company had approximately \$1.4 billion of loans indexed to LIBOR that mature after 2021.
+As of September 30, 2020, the Company had approximately \$1.4 billion of loans indexed to LIBOR that mature after 2021.
 The Company's products that are indexed to LIBOR are significant, and if not sufficiently planned for, the discontinuation of LIBOR could result in financial, operational, legal, reputational or compliance risks to the Company.

-The Alternative Reference Rates Committee ("ARRC") has proposed the Secured Overnight Financing Rate as its preferred rate as an alternative to LIBOR.
-In 2019, the ARRC released final recommended fallback contract language for new issuances of LIBOR indexed bilateral business loans, syndicated loans, floating rate notes, securitizations, and adjustable rate mortgage loans.
-The International Swaps and Derivatives Association, Inc. has developed fallback language that it expects to complete later in 2020.
+The Alternative Reference Rates Committee ("ARRC") has proposed the Secured Overnight Financing Rate ("SOFR") as its preferred rate as an alternative to LIBOR.
+In 2019 and 2020, the ARRC released final recommended fallback contract language for new issuances of LIBOR indexed bilateral business loans, syndicated loans, floating rate notes, securitizations, and adjustable rate mortgage loans and private student loans.
+The ARRC also has published other recommendations relating to the spread adjustment between LIBOR and SOFR and other transition matters.
+The International Swaps and Derivatives Association, Inc. released fallback provisions for derivative instruments in October that will take effect in January 2021 where the parties have agreed to adhere to the ISDA language.

 Due to the uncertainty surrounding the future of LIBOR, it is expected that the transition will span several reporting periods through the end of 2021.
-One of the major identified risks is inadequate fallback language in the various instruments'

-contracts that may result in issues establishing the alternative index and adjusting the margin as applicable.
+One of the major identified risks is inadequate fallback language in various existing instruments' contracts that may result in issues establishing the alternative index and adjusting the margin as applicable.
 The Company continues to monitor this activity and evaluate the related risks to its business.